kevingillispie/Schema-Scalpel/README.txt

 Tags: seo, schema, structured data, json-ld, markup, per-page, yoast, all-in-one-seo, microdata, search engine Requires at least: 5.0
 Tested up to: 6.9
-Stable tag: 1.6.3
+Stable tag: 2.0
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Boost your site’s SEO with Schema Scalpel, a user-friendly plugin for crafting custom schema markup on a per-page basis.
+Custom JSON-LD schema markup on every post/page – now with a powerful editor metabox for easy per-page structured data.

 == Description ==

-Elevate your website’s SEO with **Schema Scalpel**, the ultimate tool for creating custom JSON-LD schema markup tailored to each page or post.
-Structured data helps search engines understand your content, improving visibility and click-through rates.
-Whether you’re a beginner or an SEO pro, Schema Scalpel makes it easy to enhance your site’s structured data with precision and ease.

-### Key Features
-- Craft custom JSON-LD schema for any page, post, or site-wide.
-- Use built-in, Google-recommended schema templates for quick setup.
+**Schema Scalpel 2.0** revolutionizes structured data in WordPress with a brand-new **post/page editor metabox** – add, edit, and manage custom JSON-LD schema markup directly alongside your content!

+No more jumping to a separate dashboard.
+Create rich, Google-friendly structured data exactly where you need it, with real-time AJAX saving and a beautiful, intuitive interface.

+### Why Schema Scalpel?
+- **Per-page/post precision** – Tailor JSON-LD schema for individual content (FAQ, Article, Recipe, Product, and more).
+- **New in 2.0: Full metabox editor** – Create/edit/delete schemas in the Gutenberg or Classic editor.
+- **Built-in examples tab** – Copy ready-to-use Google-recommended templates with one click.
+- **Global & homepage support** – Site-wide schemas remain available via the dashboard.
+- **Lightweight & fast** – Pure JSON-LD output, no bloat.
-- Seamlessly integrates with Yoast SEO and All in One SEO Pack.
+- **Seamless compatibility** – Works alongside Yoast SEO, Rank Math, and All in One SEO (disable their schema if desired).
-- User-friendly interface for all skill levels.
-- Control schema deletion with an uninstall setting for data safety.
+- **Safe data handling** – Optional uninstall cleanup setting.

+Perfect for bloggers, agencies, eCommerce sites, and anyone serious about rich snippets, better SEO visibility, and higher click-through rates.

-Get started today and optimize your site’s search presence with Schema Scalpel!
+Get started in minutes – elevate your search presence today!

 == Installation ==